hackarizona/hackarizona-app-ios/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
+Erika Kess -
+Graphic Designer

+Thanks for backend and design advice:

 Jordan Singer -
 www.github.com/jordansinger